jayanth-manu/Jayy/ROOT_BYPASS_BANS_GUIDE.md

 - 12: Enjoy and never upgrade Snapchat/Change Versions

 # (TIP) Always refollow this guide in order 1-12 if you Loose Root / Reinstall / Reflash

+# (TIP) Web Accounts Can No Longer Login This Version